Building RAG with Pinecone: pipelines, hybrid search, and case studies

 return results["matches"]

-Scale: 45,000 SKUs with descriptions, 3,200 pages of regulations, 800 FAQ entries.
+Scale: 45,000 SKU descriptions, 3,200 pages of regulations, 800 FAQ entries.
 Total ~180,000 vectors.
+Our client is a retail chain with 5+ years of automation experience.

-Configuration: Pinecone Serverless (aws/us-east-1), dimension=1536 (text-embedding-3-small for savings), metric=cosine.
+Configuration: Pinecone Serverless (aws/us-east-1), dimension=1536 (text-embedding-3-small for cost savings), metric=cosine.

-Usage pattern: 15,000 queries/day, peak load 200 RPS during sales hours.
+Usage pattern: 15,000 queries/day, peak load 200 RPS during sales events.

 Results:

-• Context recall (found needed document): 0.87
+• Context recall (found relevant document): 0.87

 • Answer accuracy (LLM-judge): 0.83